Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks

 \subsection{Single-Cell Multi-Omics Alignment}

-We demonstrate the use of the CCOT metric (as defined in \ref{def:ccot}) and COT metric (as defined in \eqref{def:coot_distance}) to align single-cell multi-omics datasets in scenarios where cellular populations partially overlap across modalities.
-Such incomplete overlap arises due to technical limitations (e.g., assay throughput or capture efficiency) and biological constraints (e.g., cell-type exclusivity in sampling), which prevent comprehensive multi-omics profiling of individual cells.
+We demonstrate the use of the CCOT metric (as defined in \ref{def:ccot}) and COT metric (as defined in \eqref{def:coot_distance}) to align single-cell multi-omics datasets in scenarios where the cellular populations are only partially shared across modalities.
+This implies that some cell types are present in both modalities, while others appear in only one modality.
+As a result, the two datasets do not contain a perfect one-to-one correspondence between cells, making the alignment problem more challenging.
+Such incomplete overlap often arises due to technical limitations (e.g., assay throughput or capture efficiency) and biological constraints (e.g., cell-type exclusivity in sampling), which prevent comprehensive multi-omics profiling of individual cells.
 We utilize a benchmark CITE-seq dataset \cite{Stoeckius}, which is closely related to the dataset used in \cite{UCOOT}.
 While the experimental setups are similar, slight differences exist due to the random sampling of the biological entities such as cells, genes, and proteins.
 Nonetheless, this allows for an approximate comparison of our qualitative results using CCOT against the UCOT (as defined in \ref{def:UCOOT}) results in \cite{UCOOT}.

 This dataset contains profiles of gene expression and surface protein abundance simultaneously in 1,000 human peripheral blood mononuclear cells (PBMCs) each profiled for 17,014 genes and 10 surface proteins.
 This dataset is chosen because it contains known biological correspondences between features (i.e., genes and their encoded proteins, such as the CD4 gene and CD4 protein), allowing us to rigorously evaluate CCOT’s ability to jointly align both cells and features.
 Although gene expression and protein abundance are distinct biological measurements with imperfect correlation, these known correspondences serve as ground truth for assessing feature alignment.